 Make sure that you wash your bedding at least weekly.
 When you wash ensure it is in hot water and then dry at high heat .
 This will kill off any dust mites.

 While you wash your bedding pay attention to your exposed mattress.
 Giving it a thorough vacuuming will help reduce dander and dust mites.
 Even so, to prevent the build up of allergens and mites it is recommended that you change your mattress around every seven years.

 Encasing your mattress and pillows in allergen-proof covers can also help.
 Lastly, if you’re allergic to any animal in the home, we recommend bathing those beloved pets weekly to decrease their dander.

 7. Drink water –9 Easy Home Remedies For Allergies.

 We all know how important drinking water its.
 Without enough water, the human body struggles to function, and if deprived of water we would eventually die.

-Recent studies suggest that dehydration can lead to an increase in histamines in the body, which is often the cause for your allergic reaction.
+Recent studies4Dehydration affects exercise-induced asthma and anaphylaxis suggest that dehydration can lead to an increase in histamines in the body, which is often the cause for your allergic reaction.

 Staying hydrated is essential for your health and for treating allergies.
 By drinking water you help the body rid itself of any built up histamines.